 NAATI - The National Accreditation Authority for Translators and Interpreters.
-NAATI administers accreditation examinations, approves Interpreting and Translation courses and awards credentials to interpreters and translators working in Australia and New Zealand.
-Accreditation is mostly obtained by passing an examination or by completing a NAATI approved course of study at a university or TAFE college.
+NAATI administers accreditation examinations, endorse Interpreting and Translation qualifications and awards credentials to interpreters and translators working in Australia and New Zealand.
+Accreditation is mostly obtained by passing an examination or by completing a NAATI endorsed qualification at a university or TAFE college.
 NAATI also awards recognition to practitioners with language combinations not covered by the examination system.
 The accreditation process integrates the AUSIT Code of Ethics into its examination system.
 NAATI credentials are a requirement for most public service interpreting and translating assignments in Australia.
 It is not a professional association.

 Professionals Australia: Formerly known as APESMA (the Association of Professional Engineers, Scientists and Managers Australia), Professionals Australia is a union-style organisation representing professionals from a wide variety of disciplines.
 In 2014, it obtained ACCC authorisation to collectively negotiate the terms of engagement for translator and interpreter members who operate as independent contractors, and to advise them on fair rates of pay and other contractual terms.

 WAITI - The Western Australian Institute of Translators and Interpreters Inc. Founded in 1975, WAITI played an active role in establishing AUSIT and the Code of Ethics.
 It is an independent practitioner voice committed to training, qualification and quality language services.